brentvollebregt/nitratine.net/posts/media-picker/post.md

  - Clicking on the image (in the centre) will enlarge it
  - Clicking to the right/left of the image will go to the next corresponding image
  - View all images in a scrollable bar at the bottom
- - Server will close itself when it detects that there is no more activity
+ - The server will close itself when it detects that there is no more activity

 ## Getting Started